al3jandrosg/cinder/doc/source/configuration/block-storage/policy-personas.rst

      - yes
      - no
      - yes
-   * - Get default types
+   * - Get default type for a project
      - | ``GET  /default-types/{project-id}``
        | (Note: a project-\* persona can always determine their effective
          default-type by making the ``GET /v3/{project_id}/types/default``